siyuan1992/coding-challenge/README.md

 While you're welcome to use any language or technology, it will be tested on a single machine so there may not be a significant benefit to using these technologies prior to the program.
 With that said, learning distributed systems would be a valuable skill for all data engineers.

 * *What sort of system should I use to run my program on (Windows, Linux, Mac)?*
 You may write your solution on any system, but your code should be portable and work on all systems.
-You should also specify your environment and system in your accompanying README file.

-* *How should punctuation be handled?*
-Please don't worry about punctuation for this challenge.
-In theory, you could spend a lot of time in details related to natural language processing (NLP), but this isn't the intended focus for the challenge.
-The only "punctuation" you need to worry about are whitespaces, which are the delimiters between words.
+In particular, your code must be able to run on either Unix or Linux, as that's what the system will be tested on.
+This means that you must submit a working `run.sh` script.
+Linux machines are the industry standard for most data engineering companies, so it is helpful to be familiar with this.
+If you're currently using Windows, we recommend using Cygwin or a free online IDE such as Cloud9 (c9.io).

+* *When are two hashtags considered the same?*
+Hashtags must be identical to be considered the same.

 * *Can I use pre-built packages, modules, or libraries?*
 Yes, you may use any publicly available package, module, or library as long as you document any dependencies in your accompanying `README` file.
 When we review your submission, we will download these libraries and attempt to run your program.
 This is why it's very important that you document any dependencies or system specific details in your accompanying README file.
 However, you should always ensure that the module you're using works efficiently for the specific use-case in the challenge, many libraries are not designed for large amounts of data.

+* *Will you email me if my code doesn't run?*
+Unfortunately, we receive hundreds of submissions in a very short time and are unable to email individuals if code doesn't compile or run.
+This is why it's so important to document any dependencies you have, as described in the previous question.
+We will do everything we can to properly test your code, but this requires good documentation.

 * *Do I need to use multi-threading?*
 No, your solution doesn't necessarily need to include multi-threading - there are many solutions that don't require multiple threads/cores or any distributed systems.